Jakob Denzinger: Nazi era

-During World War II Denzinger was a concentration camp guard at five separate concentration and extermination-death camps: The extermination-death camps at Auschwitz and Mauthausen; and concentration camps Plaszow, Sachsenhausen and Buchenwald.
+During World War II Denzinger served as a guard at five separate concentration and extermination-death camps: The extermination-death camps at Auschwitz and Mauthausen; and concentration camps Plaszow, Sachsenhausen and Buchenwald.
 At the age of 18 in 1942, Denzinger began serving in the Schutzstaffel.
 Starting the next year, he served in the Auschwitz extermination-death camp from May 1943 to March 1945.
 On April 24, 1945, Denzinger was taken prisoner by Allied forces in France.
 He was presumably held until the end of the war, 2 September 1945.

 Life in America

 Denzinger obtained an entry visa into the United States at the American Embassy in Frankfurt.
 In October 1956, he entered the US and became naturalized in 1972.
 He settled in Akron, Ohio.
 Working as a plastics executive, Denzinger "had acquired the trappings of success: a Cadillac DeVille and a Lincoln Town Car, a lakefront home, investments in oil and real estate."

 Having learned that American authorities had started the denaturalization process against him, Denzinger left for West Germany in August 1989 after packing "a pair of suitcases".
 In November 1989, just three months after Denzinger had left the country, his U.S. citizenship was revoked.